nxp-mcuxpresso/mcuxsdk-examples/wifi_examples/wifi_ipv4_ipv6_echo/readme.md

     - No parity
     - One stop bit
     - No flow control
-3. Connect the WiFi module to the SD card slot.
+3. Connect the Wi-Fi module.
+Refer to readme_modules.txt and the [Supported boards](#supported-boards) section.
 4. Download the program to the target board.
 5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.